 When I first fell for Joshua Vogel’s hand-carved spoons, a friend said, “But you can’t actually use them.”
 I dismissed this with a breezy, “Of course I can.”
 Since then, I’ve bought three from the collection, and guess what?
 I don’t use them for cooking; instead they hang on my wall as art.
 And I couldn’t be happier.

 The spoons are meant for utilitarian purpose, but for me, they double as just the sort of art I want on my wall.
-We've noticed the influx of wooden spoons before, but worshiping the new art objects has left us wondering how to display them when they're not in use.
+We’ve noticed the influx of wooden spoons before, but worshipping the new art objects has left us wondering how to display them when they’re not in use.

 Above: Toronto-based blogger Margaret Oomen designed a chalkboard pegboard to display the variety of wooden spoons she owns in her kitchen; noticed over at Dwell Magazine.

-Above: Brooklyn-based woodworker Ariele Alasko hangs a hand-carved, sanded ,and beeswax-finished Walnut Hanging Spoon in her studio; contact Alasko for ordering information.
+Above: Brooklyn-based woodworker Ariele Alasko hangs a hand-carved, sanded, and beeswax-finished Walnut Hanging Spoon in her studio; contact Alasko for ordering information.
 And see her workplace at A Sculptor Turned Furniture Maker in Brooklyn.

-Above: On display in Spitalfields (sitting in the window carving for eight hour stretches) is spoon carver Barnaby Carder who made this custom rack to display his wares; for more see our post A Spoon Carver in Spitalfields.
+Above: On display in Spitalfields (sitting in the window carving for eight-hour stretches) is spoon carver Barnaby Carder, who made this custom rack to display his wares.
+For more, see our post A Spoon Carver in Spitalfields.

 Above: A trio of objects hand carved by Joshua Vogel at Blackcreek Mercantile.
 The individual pieces (a Turkish-style flatbread tool and two spoons from the 365 collection) present a variety of unexpected forms; available at March in San Francisco.
 For more, see our recent post Required Reading: The Artful Wooden Spoon by Joshua Vogel.

 Above: Six spoons arranged by size in the Balcombe house in West Sussex from Shoot Factory.